 About our Partners

 Buddhist Tzu Chi Medical Foundation is a nonprofit volunteer-based humanitarian organization established to serve communities in need.
 In addition to operating five mobile vehicles (one medical, three dental, and one vision) throughout California, they operate low-cost brick-and-mortar medical clinics.
 The prostate cancer mobile unit in partnership with ZERO services the central and southern California areas (mostly in the greater LA area).
 To learn more where you can get tested with Tzu Chi, click here.

 Chesapeake Urology Associates offers free prostate cancer testing at various locations in the Baltimore area, primarily targeting the African-American population, who are at increased risk for the disease.
 Now it’s ninth year, the ZERO free prostate cancer screening program in Baltimore was successful once again.
 In 2015 – 2016, eleven screening events were held in partnership with eight African-American churches, two service fraternities, and one social services organization.
 A total of 639 high-risk men were tested, (4.5%) of the men tested had elevated PSA’s and (4.0%) men were found to have suspicious digital rectal exams, which are the early indicators for prostate cancer.
 For more information, click here.

-Partners in Wellness, Feist-Weiller Cancer Center at Louisiana State University offers screening clinics at LSU at their stand alone clinic at LSU and free prostate screenings for uninsured/underinsured men one day per month.
-The vehicle donation will allow Partners in Wellness to operate a mobile prostate cancer screening program alongside the women’s screening program.
-The Feist-Weiller Cancer Center is hosting a free prostate cancer screening on February 4th, 2017.
-For more information, click here.
+Partners in Wellness at the Feist-Weiller Cancer Center at Louisiana State University offers screening clinics at LSU at their stand alone clinic at LSU and free prostate screenings for uninsured/underinsured men one day per month.
+The vehicle donation allows Partners in Wellness to operate a mobile prostate cancer screening program alongside their women’s screening program.
 To learn more about the Partners in Wellness program, click here.